lino-framework/presto/README.rst

 -----------

-Lino Presto is an application for managing the work of Rumma & Ko OÜ.
+Lino Presto is an application for managing the work of organisations where time is money, i.e. where time tracker sessions are the base for writing invoices.

-"Presto" means "quick" in Italian, and in French it reminds "prestations de service" (providements of services?)
+The name "Presto" originally comes from "prestations de service", the French expression for service providements.
+It also means "quick" in Italian.

 **Status: not yet usable**